LNG cargoes diverted toward Europe from Asia as gas prices soar

 By Marwa Rashad

-LONDON, Dec 21 (Reuters) - A few cargoes of liquefied natural gas (LNG) have recently been diverted from Asia to head west drawn by Europe's record high prices amid supply concerns ahead of peak winter demand, industry sources said.
+LONDON, Dec 21 (Reuters) - At least ten cargoes of liquefied natural gas (LNG) have recently been diverted from Asia to head west drawn by Europe's record high prices amid supply concerns ahead of peak winter demand, industry sources said.

+Prices fell on Wednesday but remain elevated partially on profit taking and also as market players realise more LNG is coming to Europe, calming supply concerns.

-One Nigerian and at least two U.S. LNG cargoes have been diverted toward Europe while sailing through the Indian Ocean, Refinitiv Eikon data showed.
+Refinitiv Eikon data showed one Nigerian and at least two U.S. LNG cargoes have been diverted toward Europe while sailing through the Indian Ocean.

 Two cargoes onboard Minerva Chios and Maran Gas Vergina were redirected towards the Suez Canal, while the Nigerian LNG cargo onboard LNG Finima II was redirected to France, Refinitiv data showed.